whitfin/cachex/docs/features/cache-warming/proactive-warming.md

 Cachex.warm(:my_cache, only: [MyProject.PackageWarmer])
 ```

-To extend the previous example to benefit from this type of warming, imagine that there is a separate API to create a new package.
-In this case you could manually warm your cache after a package is created, rather than re-warm every 5 minutes if nothing has changed in the meantime.
+To extend the previous example to benefit from this type of warming, imagine that our previous package listing is part of a CRUD API which also includes package creation and deletion.
+In this scenario you could manually warm your cache after a package is either created or removed, rather than run it every 5 minutes (even if nothing has changed in the meantime!).

-It's also worth noting that manual warming is still available even if you *have* specified the `:interval` option, so if you have a high cache interval of something like `:timer.hours(24)` and you want to trigger an earlier warming, you can always `iex` into your node and run a cache warming manually.
+It should also be noted that `Cachex.warm/2` is still available even if you _have_ specified the `:interval` option.
+If you have a high cache interval of something like `:timer.hours(24)` and you want to trigger an earlier warming, you can always `iex` into your node and run a cache warming manually.